The new Pixel Slate starts at $599

 One of the worst-kept tech secrets in recent history is officially out of the bag.
 Google has announced a new tablet, the Pixel Slate, alongside a handful of other new products including the Pixel 3 phone and Home Hub.

 In keeping with much of the information that leaked prior to today's event, the midnight blue tablet has a 12.3-inch display and runs Google's Chrome operating system.
-It measures just over a quarter inch thick and weighs 1.6 lbs.
+It measures just over a quarter-inch thick and weighs 1.6 pounds.
 Google also announced two optional accessories -- the $199 Pixel Keyboard and $99 Pixelbook Pen.

 Here's what we know so far about the Pixel Slate: